eXCITe (with SeeMe on top) [DARPA]

 Th objectives of the mission are:

-An additional payload, eXCITe carries the QIKcom-2 amateur communications payload for the US Naval Academy Satellite Lab, containing an APRS packet radio communications transponders for relaying remote telemetry, sensor and user data from remote users and amateur radio environmental experiments or other data sources back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.
+An additional payload was also to be onboard: teh QIKcom-2 amateur communications payload for the US Naval Academy Satellite Lab, containing an APRS packet radio communications transponders for relaying remote telemetry, sensor and user data from remote users and amateur radio environmental experiments or other data sources back to Amateur Radio experimenters via a global network of internet linked volunteer ground stations.
+Due to licencing issues, the QIKcom-2 payload was removed from eXCITe at last minute before launch.

-eXCITe will also carry the SeeMe satellite to be deployed some time after launch.
+eXCITe also carried the SeeMe satellite to be deployed some time after launch.
+Apparently SeeMe did not seperate for some reason.

-eXCITe was to be launched into a 450 km sun synchroneous orbit on a multi satellite launch on a Falcon-9 v1.2 with SHERPA space tug in early 2016, but has been rebooked on an Indian PSLV rocket in late 2017.
+eXCITe was to be launched into a 450 km sun synchroneous orbit on a multi satellite launch on a Falcon-9 v1.2 with Sherpa space tug in early 2016, but has been rebooked on an Indian PSLV rocket in late 2017.
+Later it moved back to a Falcon-9 v1.2 (Block 5) in 2018.

 |Type / Application:||Technology|